ErlendLima/FYS3150/Project4/README.md

 ## Overview
 The aim of [Project 4](https://compphysics.github.io/ComputationalPhysics/doc/Projects/2017/Project4/pdf/Project4.pdf) in FYS3150 is to find numerical solutions to the Ising model in two dimensions.
-The report itself and associated LaTeX files are available in the `latex` directory.
+The reports and associated LaTeX files are available in the `latex` directory.

 ## Analysis Scripts